RouHim/beammp-container-image/README.md

 ### Automatic updates

-If you want to automatically update the mods, you could use a little tool from me called [beammp-server-beiwagen](https://github.com/RouHim/beammp-server-beiwagen) which aims to provide a simple way to update the mods in the `client-mods` folder.
+If you want to update the mods automatically, you can use a little tool I wrote called [beammp-server-beiwagen](https://github.com/RouHim/beammp-server-beiwagen) which aims to provide an easy way to update the mods in the `client-mods` folder.

 ## Server mods